JasonHaley/agentcon-boston-workshop/labs/lab3/readme.md

 1. Create an agent to analyze a clause
 2. Create an agent to compare complete contracts
-3. Create an assistant agent to use all the agents you've created
+3. Create an agent to use all the agents you've created

 ## Prerequisites